akka/akka/akka-docs/rst/project/migration-guide-2.1.x-2.2.x.rst

 If you need to convert from Java to ``scala.collection.immutable.Seq`` or ``scala.collection.immutable.Iterable`` you should use ``akka.japi.Util.immutableSeq(…)``, and if you need to convert from Scala you can simply switch to using immutable collections yourself or use the ``to[immutable.<collection-type>]`` method.

-ActorContext & ActorRefFactory dispatcher
+ActorContext & ActorRefFactory Dispatcher
 =========================================

 The return type of ``ActorContext``'s and ``ActorRefFactory``'s ``dispatcher``-method now returns ``ExecutionContext`` instead of ``MessageDispatcher``.

-Removed fallback to default dispatcher
+Removed Fallback to Default Dispatcher
 ======================================

 If deploying an actor with a specific dispatcher, e.g.